-67.14.
+67.13.
 (DJJ: Raise the Age) The department must use carry forward funds to implement Act 268 of 2016 by contracting in the current fiscal year with local child-serving non-profit organizations and Judicial Circuit Solicitor's offices for community-based diversion and intervention services.
 The department shall give preference to multi-agency and organizational collaborations that include stakeholders from the Family Court, Department of Education, Public Defenders' Offices, the Department of Mental Health, the Department of Social Services, and community based non-profits that utilize best practices.

-67.15.
-(DJJ: Other Funds) Notwithstanding any provision of state law, for Fiscal Year 2023-24 2024-25, the Department of Juvenile Justice is authorized to carry forward and expend for agency operating and/or capital needs any cash or fund balances from the following sources: Law Enforcement Funding; Traffic Education Program App; Juvenile Detention Services; Joint Children's Committee; Court Fines-Detention Services; and Dedicated Court Fines.
+- 67.14.
+(DJJ: Other Funds) Notwithstanding any provision of state law, for Fiscal Year 2024-25 2025-26, the Department of Juvenile Justice is authorized to carry forward and expend for agency operating and/or capital needs any cash or fund balances from the following sources: Law Enforcement Funding; Traffic Education Program App; Juvenile Detention Services; Joint Children's Committee; Court Fines-Detention Services; and Dedicated Court Fines.
 For purposes of this provision, agency operating and/or capital needs includes the following items: (1) The recruitment and retention of qualified staff; (2) Youth Services Training and Community Programs; (3) Physical Plant Maintenance and Upgrades; and (4) Projects on both the Agency's Master Plan and Comprehensive Permanent Improvement Plan.
 The department shall submit a plan regarding the use of these funds to the Chairman of the Senate Finance Committee, the Chairman of the House Ways and Means Committee, the Chairman of the Corrections and Penology Committee, and the Chairman of the House Judiciary Committee.
-This plan shall be submitted for review before the expenditure of any of these funds.

-67.16.
-(DJJ: DJJ Proviso Allocations) The Department of Juvenile Justice is authorized to transfer funds from fiscal year 2023-24, proviso 118.19 from Project Management (51)(f) to Broad River Road Complex Renovations (51)(a).
+This plan shall be submitted for review before the expenditure of any of these funds. - 67.15.
+(DJJ: Broad River Road Complex) Funds remaining of the \$4,000,000 appropriated in Act 102 of 2023, Item 118.19(51)(f) to the Department of Juvenile Justice for Project Management shall be redirected to be used for the Broad River Road Complex renovations. - 67.16.
+(DJJ: Operations of Facilities) Of the funds appropriated in Part 1A, Section 67.II.C.
+Facilities Management, Other Operating Expenses, the Department of Juvenile Justice may contract for the operations of facilities.
+The department shall review and approve training programs required by service providers contracted to operate facilities.